-Digging Deeper with Heritage Data and a Geocoder
+Digging Deeper with Heritage Data and a Geocoder4th February 2016

 A friend of mine pointed out that this could be achieved by selecting location names using a usual bounding box.
 The reason I decided to go with reverse geocoding(expect the fact that’s more fun) is that it’s more flexible, you can use it along a path or just with a single point without building some rubbish estimated bounding box.

-SOCH contains about 1.6 million georefrenced object all accessible from a map, but if you are doing research on a location you will need more then just the georefrenced objects.
+SOCH contains about 1.6 million georefrenced objects, all accessible from a map, but if you are doing research on a location you will need more than just the georefrenced objects.
 You will probably end up making a few searches(both free text and location text) on multiply place names in addition to your bounding box search.